About the Program

-Call Responsibilities: Participate in the general call schedule, approximately seven weeks a year.
+- Call Responsibilities: Fellows will participate in the general call schedule, approximately seven weeks a year.

-Benefits: Full University of Pittsburgh/University of Pittsburgh Medical Center benefits plus travel/continuing medical education meeting allowance.
+- Benefits: Full University of Pittsburgh/University of Pittsburgh Medical Center benefits plus travel/continuing medical education allowance.

 Division of Sino-Nasal Disorders and Allergy